-Press and hold the "OPEN" button rearward to fully open the sunroof.
+Press and hold the switch rearward to fully open the sunroof.
 The sunroof can be stopped at any position between closed and full open.
-Momentarily pressing the "OPEN" button rearward will activate the Express Open Feature, causing the sunroof to open automatically.
+Momentarily pressing the switch rearward will activate the Express Open Feature, causing the sunroof to open automatically.

-Press and hold the "VENT" button to open the vent.
+Press and hold the button in the center of the sunroof switch to open the vent.
 The sunroof can be stopped at any position between closed and full vent.
-To close the sunroof from the vent position, press and hold the "CLOSE" button forward.
-Releasing the button will stop the movement of the sunroof and the sunroof will remain in the partial vent position until the button is pushed forward again.
+To close the sunroof from the vent position, press and hold the switch forward.
+Releasing the switch will stop the movement of the sunroof and the sunroof will remain in the partial vent position until the switch is pushed forward again.

-NOTE: The power sunroof buttons remain active for up to 45 seconds after the ignition button has been turned off.
+NOTE: The power sunroof switches remain active for up to 45 seconds after the ignition switch has been turned off.
 Opening either front door will cancel this feature.